 This book is not intended for beginners because the explanations at the beginning assume a working knowledge of basic embroidery terminology.

-However, if you know the basics and are looking to learn more about the more challenging aspects of embroidery, this book is handy!
+However, if you know the basics and want to learn more about the more challenging aspects of embroidery, this book is handy!

 Of course, introductory chapters describe the differing supplies, but the book’s worth is later.

-Here, the author walks through the properties of different fabrics and explains logically why specific designs, stabilizers, needles, and even hooping methods are necessary to the success of tricky materials.
+Here, the author walks through the properties of different fabrics and explains logically why specific designs, stabilizers, needles, and even hooping methods are necessary for the success of tricky materials.

 Examples of tricky fabrics to embroider covered here are nylon, sweater knits, vinyl, and leather.
 While there is some coverage of more basic fabrics like terry cloth towels, this is a supplementary, rather than primary, embroidery text.